operate-first/service-catalog/docs/index.md

 # Service Catalog

-This is the service catalog for the [operate-first][3] community cloud.
+This is the service catalog for the [Operate First Community Cloud][3].

 ## Architecture

-The service catalog is implemented using [backstage][4].
-This instance of backstage is built using two basic packages, `app` and `backend`.
-The `app` packages serves as the frontend and `backend` package as the backend.
-These two applications then communicate with each other to create the service catalog.
+The service catalog is implemented using [Backstage][4].
+There are 2 packages present in the repo:

+1. `app` package for front end
+2. `backend` package for back end

 ## Catalog items

-Backstage can utilize a separate location (for example a GitHub repository) for the catalog component definitions.
+Backstage can utilize a separate location (for example a GitHub repository) for the catalog entity definitions.
 More information on how to configure the entities can be found in the [configuring entities section](configuring-entities.md).

-Component definition files for this service catalog are located [here][1].
+Entity definition files for this service catalog are located [here][1].
 If you want to edit them, make a pull request in that repository.

-There is an `example` folder located that only contains catalog items dedicated to local development.
+For local development you can use an `example` folder that contains dummy catalog items.
 Switching between local and remote sources can be configured in `app-config.local.yaml` in the `catalog.locations` key.

 ## Permissions